United States House Committee on Ways and Means: History

-Three future presidents – James Polk, Millard Fillmore, and William McKinley – served as Committee Chairman.
-Before the official roles of floor leader came about in the late 19th century, the Chairman of Ways and Means was considered the Majority Leader.
-The chairman is one of very few Representatives to have office space within the Capitol building itself.
+Three future presidents – James Polk, Millard Fillmore, and William McKinley – served as committee chair.
+Before the official roles of floor leader came about in the late 19th century, the chair of Ways and Means was considered the Majority Leader.
+The chair is one of very few Representatives to have office space within the Capitol building itself.

 Political significance

 Because of its wide jurisdiction, Ways and Means has always been one of the most important committees with respect to impact on policy.
 Although it lacks the prospects for reelection help that comes with the Appropriations Committee, it is seen as a valuable post for two reasons: given the wide array of interests that are affected by the committee, a seat makes it easy to collect campaign contributions and since its range is broad, members with a wide array of policy concerns often seek positions to be able to influence policy decisions.
 Some recent major issues that have gone through the Ways and Means Committee include welfare reform, a Medicare prescription drug benefit, Social Security reform, George W. Bush's tax cuts, and trade agreements including the North American Free Trade Agreement (NAFTA) and the Central America Free Trade Agreement (CAFTA).

 From 1911 to 1974, the Ways and Means Committee also had the responsibility to appoint members of other committees in addition to its legislative duties.
 When Ways and Means chair Wilbur Mills' career ended in scandal, Congressman Phillip Burton transferred the committee's selection powers to a separate, newly created committee.